Leaseweb/api-standards/README.md

 ### Trace requests with Correlation-Ids

-Each API response through the API Gateway will include a `X-LSW-CORRELATION-ID` header populated with a UUID value.
+Each API response through the API Gateway will include a `APIGW-CORRELATION-ID` header populated with a UUID value.
 Both the server and client can log these values, which will be helpful for tracing and debugging requests.